Puriton: History

+There is archaeological evidence of human settlement near Riverton Road, Puriton since the late iron age.
+In 2020, an archaeological assessment of the Gravity site also found evidence of later Iron Age and Romano- British remains.

 Puriton was mentioned in the Domesday Book as growing pears, and was held by the Church of St Peter's, Rome.
 Its parish church was St Michael's.

 Just north of Dunball is Down End which is the site of Down End Castle, a motte-and-bailey castle, which has been designated as a Scheduled Ancient Monument.